 6. I want the ability to set different volumes for the alarm and sound, is that possible?

 Yes.
 There are two volumes that you can configure–Device volume and sound volume.
 The alarm goes as loud as the current device volume.
 The device volume is controlled on the main screen.
 Regular sounds are played back according to both device volume and the sound volume specified in the settings screen.
 Lowering the sound volume in the settings screen while keeping the device volume loud will play noise at a softer level and alarms will buzz much louder making sure you wake up.

 7. Why doesn’t my music alarm go off anymore?

-iOS 6 and 7 introduced some ugly bugs in the iTunes music player and we’ve tried our best to work around these issues so make sure you are running the latest version of White Noise.
+Earlier versions of iOS had bugs in the music player and we’ve tried our best to work around these issues so make sure you are running the latest version of White Noise.
 If a music alarm doesn’t play then there is a possibility that the song is corrupt.
 Always make sure the iPod music player can actually play the song that you select before using it as an alarm in White Noise.
 If you try playing the song and it quickly jumps to the next one then that is the problem.
 The only solution we have seen is deleting and re-adding all songs to your device.
 Contact Apple if your music continues to not play.
 Also make sure you pick music that has already been downloaded to your device (not in iCloud).